david-schaller/AsymmeTree/development notes/implementation.md

 AI agent can add consice in-line comments and reply to questions in this file.

 AI agent should generate a file `implemented.md` as a reply to the following list of tasks.
+In this file, AI should only change checkbox states unless the user explicitly asks for another kind of edit.
+All AI notes and explanations should be written in `implemented.md`.

 ## Review theory and code